About Argenica Therapeutics

 Company Overview

 Drug development is tightly regulated and involves the sequential demonstration of both safety and efficacy of compounds.
 Argenica is undertaking the required Drug Research and Development Process to progress through to commercialisation.
-The Company has recently received ethics approval to commence the phase 1 clinical trial of ARG-007 in healthy participants.
-Dosing of the first cohort of volunteers is expected to commence in October 2022.
+The Company has recently received ethics approval to commence the phase 2 clinical trial of ARG-007 in acute ischaemic stroke patients.
+Dosing of patients is expected to commence in Q1 calendar year 2024.

 Our Mission